sophiekoonin/1999stylewebsite/src/guestbook.md

 <span class="rainbow">Sign my guestbook!</span>

-Reply to this tweet (link TBC) or mention the URL of this page on Twitter to sign the guestbook.
+Reply to [this tweet](https://twitter.com/SOTB22Sophie/status/1575128043777056770) or mention the URL of this page on Twitter to sign the guestbook.